Citizenry/platform/docs/design/synthesising-user-testing-results-examples/synthesis-recommendations-example-1.md

 _“Can the programs/software I open the hxl tagged csv in handle the mapping/tags I added?”_ A fair few users though you needed ‘special software’ to open a file with hxl tags added.

-Users automatically expected the tags they are using to be shared with other team members on the same system \(Ushahidi\) and the custom tags to als be shared.
+Users automatically expected the tags they are using to be shared with other team members on the same system \(StreetSignal\) and the custom tags to als be shared.

 When reading HDX/HXL documentation

-85-90% of user tester want to read documentation provided on Ushahidi via blue ‘exit’ link but many of them fear ‘losing their place’ or ‘getting lost’.
-Most users expect the Ushahidi system to ‘teach’ them in some way.
-The majority of users said they would spend multiple hours going through the documentation before attempting the export/upload within Ushahidi.
+85-90% of user tester want to read documentation provided on StreetSignal via blue ‘exit’ link but many of them fear ‘losing their place’ or ‘getting lost’.
+Most users expect the StreetSignal system to ‘teach’ them in some way.
+The majority of users said they would spend multiple hours going through the documentation before attempting the export/upload within StreetSignal.

 There is a reluctance to ‘have a go’ by uploading/exporting data.